ajacksified/ajacksified.github.com/_posts/2011-11-02-new-game-conf-liveblog-2.markdown

 Keep time zones in mind; peak hours for users is different.
 4pm in China, where users play at the end of the work day; 7pm in Japan, where users play once they get home.

+In Western cultures, you can usually get away with games in English in non-English countries (France, Spain, etc.) because most people understand English.
+Language is much more fragmented in Eastern markets.

+### Tips

+* Compatibility issues exist, but as Android upgrades come along, it gets much better (specifically with Android 2.3.
+* Lots of difference between iOS and Android; find a balance between functionality and user experience.
+For example, multi-touch in older versions of Android isn't available.
+* Android marketshare in Korea is 70% (10M); smaller but growing in Japan and China (5% [5M] and 2% [20M])